emmercm/igir/docs/output/tokens.md

 - `{pocket}` the [Analogue Pocket](../usage/hardware/analogue-pocket.md) core's directory for the ROM
 - `{mister}` the [MiSTer FPGA](../usage/hardware/mister.md) core's directory for the ROM
 - `{onion}` the [OnionOS / GarlicOS](../usage/handheld/onionos.md) emulator's directory for the ROM

+!!! tip

+    See the `igir --help` message for the list of all replaceable tokens.